monchewharry/R_twitter_politics/readme.md

-this is the project on classification of twitter users relating to their political feelings.
+this is the project on classifying and visualizing twitter users relating to their political feelings.

+you can find the main progress in file `/obama_retweet_graph/Obamacare_Tweets`

 ## 1. learn R